-Produced as part of the SERI ML Alignment Theory Scholars Program Winter 2022 Cohort.
+Produced under the mentorship of Evan Hubinger as part of the SERI ML Alignment Theory Scholars Program Winter 2022 Cohort.

 Not all global minima of the (training) loss landscape are created equal.